 - You have resources that you can commit to grant seeking, grant applications, delivery of projects, and grant reporting.

-However, most grant programs require your time and resources, and almost every funding provider will have expectations they want you to fulfill.
-Grants come with strings attached.
+However, most grant programs require your time and resources, and almost every funding provider will have expectations they want you to fulfil.
+Often, grants come with some strings attached.

 How can you be successful with grants?